-For 2030, the EU energy efficiency target is an at least 32,5% reduction of energy consumption.
+For 2030, the EU energy efficiency target is currently set to an at least 32,5% reduction of energy consumption.
 To achieve this headline target, Member States must set their own ‘indicative’ national energy efficiency contributions in their National Energy and Climate Plans (NECPs).
 According to the Commission’s NECPs assessment, the collective Member States’ contribution leaves a gap to the 2030 energy efficiency target of 2.8% for primary energy and 3.1% for final energy.

 Energy savings obligation (Article 7)

 According to the current EED, Member States must deliver new annual energy savings of 0.8% for the period from 2021 to 2030; they can achieve those savings either by putting in place Energy Efficiency Obligation Schemes or alternative measures, such as building renovations.
 Savings must be achieved among energy end-users and must be additional to those resulting from the implementation of EU legislation, such as EU standards for products or vehicles.
 Given the indicative nature of the energy efficiency target, Article 7 represents a key provision of the Directive, which is due to contribute to more than half of the total energy savings needed to achieve the EU’s 2020 and 2030 energy efficiency targets.

 Exemplary role of public buildings (Article 5)

 Article 5 of the EED requires public authorities to renovate 3% of the total floor area of buildings owned and occupied by central governments, or to adopt alternative measures which will deliver the same amount of energy savings.
 In its Renovation Wave strategy, the Commission announced its intention to extend the scope to include all public buildings.

 Other articles of the EED are also central for the delivery of energy savings, as Article 8 on energy audits, Article 12 on awareness-raising programmes, Article 14 on heating & cooling, Article 16 on qualification and certification schemes, and article 18 on energy services.